ybeaz/web-yourails-com/README.md

 - **`timeFormat`** _(String)_ - Format to use for rendering times; default is `'LT'` (see [Day.js Format](https://day.js.org/docs/en/display/format))
 - **`dateFormat`** _(String)_ - Forma

-### How to build for web environment
+### How to build for web environment and deploy on Panel.NetAngels.ru

 @link https://docs.expo.dev/distribution/publishing-websites/

+- Building
-- `yarn export:web` : to build.
+  `yarn export:web`: To build.
 It runs script from package.json file.
 Legacy command `npx expo export:web`
+- Deployment on Panel.NetAngels.ru
+  With ForkLift copy folder static to SIM link folder `2023-04-22.yourails.com/`.
+It serves automatically to

+  - `r1.userto.com/static/`
+  - `web1.yourails.com/static/`

-- To serve locally: `npx serve web-build`
+- `npx serve web-build`: Does not work.
+To serve locally

 ### How to navigae?
 Rules for Urls